 Restricted Stock.
-Prior to its termination, restricted stock could have been granted under our 2021 Plan.
+Restricted stock may be granted under our 2021 Plan.
 Restricted stock awards are grants of shares of our common stock that vest in accordance with terms and conditions established by the administrator.
 The administrator will determine the number of shares of restricted stock granted to any employee, director, or consultant and, subject to the provisions of our 2021 Plan, will determine the terms and conditions of such awards.
 The administrator may impose whatever conditions for lapse of the restriction on the shares it determines to be appropriate (for example, the administrator may set restrictions based on the achievement of specific performance goals or continued service to us); provided, however, that the administrator, in its sole discretion, may accelerate the time at which any restrictions will lapse or be removed.
 Recipients of restricted stock awards generally will have voting and dividend rights with respect to such shares upon grant without regard to the restriction, unless the administrator provides otherwise.
 Shares of restricted stock as to which the restrictions have not lapsed are subject to our right of repurchase or forfeiture.

 Restricted Stock Units.
-Prior to its termination, RSUs could have been granted under our 2021 Plan.
+RSUs may be granted under our 2021 Plan.
 RSUs are bookkeeping entries representing an amount equal to the fair market value of one share of our common stock.
 Subject to the provisions of our 2021 Plan, the administrator will determine the terms and conditions of RSUs, including the vesting criteria (which may include achievement of company-wide, business unit, or individual goals, including continued employment or service to us) and the form and timing of payment.
 Notwithstanding the foregoing, the administrator, in its sole discretion, may reduce or waive any vesting criteria that must be met to receive a payout.